WebizenAI/sensedocs/FunctionalDesigns/SpatioTemporal/DIDSSICOVIDSONGLINES/Tooling.md

 I think the repo should be in Web Civics; and that, the matter of the destination of the documention be reserved, noting that the project is deemed important for the sense project.

-The docs will be added to [[TheTimelinesProject]] folder, and then associated with the the practice method insights associated with the [[DIDSSICOVIDSONGLINES]] POC insights.
+The docs will be added to [[TheTimelinesProject]] folder, and then associated with the the practice method insights associated with the [[DIDSS[[DIDSSICovidSonglines]]